crystallabs/solidus-graphql-schema/README.md

 Therefore, Solidus GraphQL API splits all types into the main distinctive groups they belong to:

 1. Inputs - Input Object types mainly used when invoking mutations.
 They are kept in the subdirectory `inputs/` and prefixed with `Inputs::` in class names.
 1. Payloads - Response object types mainly used for receiving responses from mutations.
-They are kept in the subdirectory `payloads/` and prefixed with `Payload::` in class names.
+They are kept in the subdirectory `payloads/` and prefixed with `Payloads::` in class names.
 1. Interfaces - Non-instantiable types which other types may implement.
 They are kept in the subdirectory `interfaces/` and prefixed with `Interfaces::` in module names.
 1. Types - All other types.
 They are kept in the subdirectory `types/` and prefixed with `Types::` in class names.